IBM/hybrid-analytics-mfp/README.md

 # Gain actionable insights into Hybrid Apps using Mobile Foundation Analytics

 The IBM® Mobile Foundation Analytics service provides key application usage and performance insights for mobile application developers and application owners.
 By using Mobile Analytics application owners and developers can understand what is happening on the user side, and they can use this insight to build better applications that are hyper-relevant to users and that stand out in the veritable sea of mobile applications.

 The service includes the Mobile Analytics Console where developers and application owners can monitor mobile application performance, see usage statistics, and search device logs.
-Mobile Analytics enables you to -
+Mobile Analytics enables you to,

 •	Monitor performance and usage of all your applications from your desktop or tablet.

 •	Quickly identify trends and anomalies, drill down to resolve issues, and trigger alerts when key metrics cross critical thresholds.

 In this code pattern, we will see how to monitor the performance and customer usage patterns of the ‘MyWard’ application.
 Also we will see how to create alerts during application crash scenarios.